-Parking space is provided for visitors and students.
-Students are requested to use the parking lots to avoid street congestion.
-Some parking zones are reserved for visitors.
-Parking violations will result in citations and fines.
+An expansive, hard-surfaced parking lot north of the main building is provided for visitors and students.
+There is additional parking space south of the main building.
+It is requested that students use the parking lots to avoid congestion on streets.
+Some parking zones are reserved for visitors and business activities.
+Parking violations in these zones will result in citations and fines.
 It is expected that speed limits will be observed as posted and that student, faculty and staff automobiles parked on the campus will display the TRADE TECH decal.